robcarver17/pysystemtrade/docs/userguide.md

 my_config=Config("private.filename.yaml") ## assuming the file is in "pysystemtrade/private/filename.yaml"
 ```

-There are no restrictions on what is nested in the dictionary (but the top level must be a dict); although it is easier to use str, float, int, lists and dicts, and the standard project code only requires those (if you're a PyYAML expert you can do other python objects like tuples, but it won't be pretty).
+In theory there are no restrictions on what is nested in the dictionary (but the top level must be a dict); although it is easier to use str, float, int, lists and dicts, and the standard project code only requires those (if you're a PyYAML expert you can do other python objects like tuples, but it won't be pretty).

+You should respect the structure of the config with respect to nesting, as otherwise [the defaults](#defaults_how) won't be properly filled in.

 The section on [configuration options](#Configuration_options) explains what configuration options are available.